 Step 4 – Your sponsorship attributes

-Think about what motivates your fans to attend your event, follow your team or become a member of your organisation.
+Think about what motivates your fans to attend your event, follow your team or become a member of your organization.

 For our music and arts festival example, the key attributes are:

-- A sense for freedom and escape from the day-to-day grind
+- A sense of freedom and escape from the day-to-day grind

 - Relaxing with friends and having a good time